chaseofthejungle/spring-annotations-guide/README.md

 <hr />

+**Essential Scheduling Annotations include:**
+  * `@Scheduled`: Schedules processes to run routinely or as otherwise specified.
+  * `@Schedules`: Indicates multiple scheduling rules for the app.
+  * `@EnableScheduling`: Toggles on scheduling support for the app.
+  * `@Async`: Indicates that a method is to be ran asynchronously.
+  * `@EnableAsync`: Toggles on asynchronous processing for the app.
+<hr />

 **Spring Security Overview:** The Spring Security framework includes mechanisms for authentication (such as single sign-on capabilities) and authorization, as well as securing apps against popular web security attacks.
-<hr />

 **Essential Spring Security Annotations include:**
   * `@EnableWebSecurity`: Toggles Spring Security to on for the associated app.